jmico/beekeeper/README.md

 **Key characteristics:**

-- Broker is a messaging server like Apache ActiveMQ or RabbitMQ.
+- Broker is a MQTT messaging server, like Mosquitto or HiveMQ.

-- Broker protocol is STOMP (see the [specification](https://stomp.github.io/stomp-specification-1.2.html)).
+- Broker protocol is MQTT 5 (see the [specification](https://docs.oasis-open.org/mqtt/mqtt/v5.0/mqtt-v5.0.html)).

 - RPC protocol is JSON-RPC 2.0 (see the [specification](https://www.jsonrpc.org/specification)).